Bachelor’s in Applied Psychology Program [Comprehensive Guide]

 How to Choose a Bachelor's in Applied Psychology Program

-A bachelor’s in applied psychology degree typically requires students to complete at least 120 credit hours, including general elective, core, and major requirements.
-Several factors help determine how long it takes to complete an applied psychology degree program, including attendance as a part- or full-time student; ability to transfer existing college-level credits; and availability of specific classes during the semester — particularly with online and blended programs.
+An applied psychology degree typically requires students to complete at least 120 credit hours, including general elective, core, and major requirements.
+Several factors help determine how long it takes to complete an applied psychology degree program, including attendance as a part- or full-time student; ability to transfer existing college-level credits; and availability of specific classes during the semester -- particularly with online and blended programs.

 Estimate total program cost over the course of an entire program and use that number to compare across schools.
 If planning to live on campus, prospective students should research aspects like cost of tuition per credit hour, additional mandatory fees, and room and meal costs.
 Most schools offer information about available grants, scholarships, and other financial aid on their tuition pages.